 Six major cities have their own subway system: Seoul, Busan, Daejeon, Daegu, Gwangju, and Incheon.
 It's a good idea to avoid rush hour in the morning and afternoon if you can unless you don't mind your personal space being invaded.

 Buses service all corners of South Korea and there is a service for everyone.
 They leave frequently between major cities and towns, with hourly services to more outer urban areas and rural locations.
 The buses in the urban centers don't tend to stick to a timetable as they are at the mercy of the traffic however they do have onboard staff so you can make sure you're taking the bus to the right destination and avoid the risk of accidentally boarding the wrong one.
 Thankfully, the expressways around major cities have a bus lane, reducing the chance of being stuck in traffic and wasting your day away.

 The buses also do not have toilets onboard so use the bathroom before boarding.
 Long journeys will have rest stops thankfully so you don't have to be preoccupied with that desperate need for the toilet the entire ride.

 Top tip: Buy your ticket in advance if you plan to travel on the weekends or holiday periods.
 Saves the drama of lining up in the crowds and ensures you have a seat.

 South Korea has two ferry networks: domestic and international.
 The international ferries travel to China, Japan, and Russia, each leaving from different ports.
 If you're not in a hurry to get to a destination, or would like a more scenic way of traveling, this could be an option for you.
-A ferry from Busan to Fukuoka, Japan can take as little as 2 hours one way, whereas if you plan to hit up Vladivostok in Russia, it will take you 16 hours from Donghae.
+A ferry from Busan to Fukuoka, Japan can take as little as two hours one way, whereas if you plan to hit up Vladivostok in Russia, it will take you 16 hours from Donghae.